noahbaculi/noahbaculi/README.md

 ## I'm a Student, Brother, and Avid Learner!

 - 🔭 I’m currently working on a software automation application, [Aldras](https://aldras.com/)!
-- 👯 I’m looking to collaborate with other automation specialists
+- 👯 I’m looking to collaborate with other automation and process optimization enthusiasts
 - 🎸 I enjoy playing fingerstyle guitar for fun